 I witnessed Perkins’ commitment to diversity, equity, and inclusion (DEI) as soon as I joined the firm.
 In 2020, shareholder and Director of Assurance Peter Kwong called me to discuss DEI.
 I didn’t anticipate spending an entire hour on the topic, but Peter was passionate about DEI and shared his challenges growing up in a Chinese immigrant family.
 Since Peter’s unexpected passing in 2021, the Perkins team has been working together to advance the DEI efforts he was so passionate about.

 The journey toward fostering diversity, equity, and inclusion is an ongoing process that involves constant learning and growth.
 It’s important to recognize that no workplace or individual is perfect in this endeavor.
 With that in mind, I would like to share some valuable insights I’ve gathered along the way—both from my own experiences and those of my fellow panelists.
-I hope these observations will serve as valuable tools for fellow businesses striving to build DEI into their organizational culture.
+I hope these observations will serve as valuable tools for fellow businesses striving to build DEI into their organizational culture, and I’d like to share with you seven strategies to implement in sustaining your business’ commitment to DEI efforts.

 Start with a name.